eerkela/bertrand/docs/source/content/motivation.rst

 Motivation
 ==========
-``pdcast`` is meant to be a flexible framework for writing extensions to pandas.
+``pdcast`` is meant to be a general-purpose framework for writing type-based pandas extensions.
+It provides a wealth of powerful tools to do this, but in order to understand how it can help, we first need to do an in-depth examination of the current state of the numpy/pandas typing infrastructure.

-resolving certain
-idiosyncrasies in pandas functionality, particularly as it relates to data cleaning, preprocessing, and `type safety <https://en.wikipedia.org/wiki/Type_safety>`_.
+``pdcast`` is meant to be a flexible framework for resolving certain idiosyncrasies in pandas functionality, particularly as it relates to data cleaning, preprocessing, and `type safety <https://en.wikipedia.org/wiki/Type_safety>`_.
 It allows users to easily detect and manipulate data in virtually any